olegkorol/get-indexed/README.md

 2. The Indexing API is enabled by default – no need to attach any policies to the service account
 3. Download the service account credentials JSON file
 4. Place the credentials file as `service-account.json` in the project root
+5. Head over to the Google Search Console and add the email of the service account as a user (with "Owner" access)

 ## Usage